Dealing with a brother addicted to heroin

 Breaking out of this cycle depends on the way you and your family decide to handle future interactions with your brother.
 Your concern is to take care of yourself and get off the "roller coaster ride" that you have been on for far too long.
 Naturally, all of this is easier said than done.
 Just as the road to recovery for your brother is extremely difficult, so too is making the decision to put your own needs and mental health ahead of concerns you have for your brother.

 The best suggestion may be to spend some time with a counselor, who will help you identify options that you and your family can consider taking in your relationship with your brother.
 Counselors provide an objective point of view, as well as lots of support and encouragement — things you may not get from other family members who are as entrenched in the situation as you.
-If you're a student at Columbia, you can visit Counseling and Psychological Services; call x4-2878 to make an appointment.
+If you're a student at Columbia, you can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment.
 Outside of Columbia, you can check out Mental Health America for counseling and other resources.
-If therapy isn't an option, you can attend Al-Anon meetings, which, although geared toward family members of alcoholics, can also be useful to family members of people addicted to other drugs.
-For more information on addiction in general, visit The National Clearinghouse for Alcohol and Drug Information.
+If therapy isn't an option, you can attend Nar-Anon meetings, which are geared toward family members of those suffering from an addiction.
+For more information on addiction in general, visit the Substance Abuse and Mental Health Services Administration or the National Institute on Drug Abuse.

 As a final note, do try to keep your brother's addiction in perspective.
 His addiction to heroin is an illness.
 He uses and manipulates you and your family because of this illness, not because he wants to hurt all of you.
 On the one hand, the fact that he has an illness doesn't mean you have to give him money or shelter every time he asks.
 On the other hand, you might not need to cut him out of your life completely.
 Finding a balance between these two extremes could be your goal.
 While it will be a difficult goal to reach, it is not impossible.
 Above all, remember that you and your other family members also deserve support as you decide how to best help your brother.